 On the other hand, costs of selling online are pretty much equal to zero.
 A laptop and wi-fi access are basically all you need.
 Even office facilities are usually not needed.
 Coffeehouse nearby can substitute it easily.
 Many CEOs don’t hire salespeople in the beginning and do sales themselves just like that (more information about: how to manage sales team).

 Online sales allow (especially b2b) you to reach a large number of people within a short period of time.

 Think this through.
 No need to spend time travelling.
 You can easily reach anyone via email or phone.
 In one day you can talk/chat with people from 10-15 countries.
 With properly organised process you will be able to talk to more people and eventually close more deals.
 This way you can scale up your business easier.

 If you can provide your services/products remotely, why not to sell them remotely?
 With online sales, you can reach new markets, countries and continents without an army of salespeople travelling (aka throwing cash) around.
 Check out in more details how to sell internationally.

 Many people believe that online sales lack in-person signals and vibes necessary for building special trustworthy connection and better persuasion.

 Maybe it’s hard to pass some physical vibes, feel and smell something online (

 why the hell you would need this during the business meeting at all?).
-But all the rest in-person things (gestures, tone of voice, facial expression) can be used online too.
+But all the rest in-person things (gestures, the tone of voice, facial expression) can be used online too.
 Thanks to video calls sales reps can give presentations, conduct demos and perform most of the traditional sales functions online.

 So which strategy to choose?

-The idea that face-to-face sales is the only effective strategy is a myth.
+The idea that face-to-face sales are the only effective strategy is a myth.
 And a very expensive myth.
 You can sell online without all those costs.
 And with no doubts online B2B sales strategy is a must for: